 This is the module that allows you to control the Windows Firewall from the Heimdal Management Portal.

 Enable Firewall Management - this option allows you to enable the management of the Windows Firewall.
 If this option is turned OFF, the Windows Firewall will remain ON.
-We do not enable or disable the Windows Firewall.
+If the Windows Firewall is disabled and this option is enabled, Heimdal will turn ON the Windows Firewall as well.

 Use automatic rules - is this option is enabled, you can select the profile you want to enabled and the Incoming/ Outgoing connections.
 You can select the Incoming/ Outgoing connections if you enable the corresponding profile.